-As we navigate continue to navigate through the COVID-19 pandemic, YMCA Peace Week takes on new meaning, illustrating how the ongoing work of building peace needs to continue now more than ever.
+As we continue to navigate through the COVID-19 pandemic and issues facing our global community, YMCA Peace Week takes on new meaning, illustrating how the ongoing work of building peace needs to continue now more than ever.
 COVID-19 and the urgent calls for action for diversity, social inclusion, and equity are challenging us, as individuals, communities and country, to consider where we've been and where we want to go.

-This year we will not host our traditional YMCA Peace Medal Breakfast but are hopeful we will resume our in-person celebrations together in 2022.
+This year we will host our traditional YMCA Peace Medal Breakfast in person again for the first time since 2019.

 Developing leaders.
 Advancing peace.

 The Farah Family and the YMCA are inviting youth school groups of all ages in Hamilton, Burlington, and Brantford area to apply for a grant of $500 - $2,500 to support youth-led projects that:

 - Encourages the advancement of peace in their community

 - Promotes non-violence within the family, community, nationally or internationally

 - Demonstrates ways to live in peace and harmony in an increasingly diverse society

 - Supports leadership in global awareness among young people

 - Encourages global responsibility and action towards positive change